-The Minerals Research Laboratory is a world leader in research, development, and implementation of mineral processing techniques.
-The MRL is part of the North Carolina State University College of Engineering, under the management of the NCSU Industrial Extension Service.
+The Minerals Research Laboratory (MRL) is a world leader in research, development and implementation of mineral processing techniques.
+The MRL is part of the North Carolina State University College of Engineering, under the management of the NC State Industry Expansion Solutions (IES).

 We engineer success for North Carolina business one solution at a time by understanding our partners, building long-term relationships, crafting meaningful sustainable solutions, and inspiring continuous learning.

 MRL serves clients across the state of North Carolina and in many different regions of the United States. and It also works with many international clients as well.

 The main focus of MRL’s research is the beneficiation of industrial minerals—that is, deriving and exploiting minerals for the benefit of commerce and industry.
 MRL’s experience in industrial minerals is unmatched by any university laboratory in the United States.